sarapple/midi_hands/README.md

 ## To generate a midi file from an original with left and right hand encodings

 - Ensure the `train.json` file contains only one parameter set, and that it is the same one used for learning.
+If trying it out, please rename `train.example.json` to `train.json` and move it to the project root level and run the inference.
 - Call the following command:
 ```
+mv example/train.example.json ./train.json
 python inference.py example/checkpoint.pth example/simple_midi.example.mid output/output.mid
 ```